a-bentofreire/abeamer/docs/sources/roadmap.md

 - Implement Color band attack task.

 ### Functions
-- Implement Time functions plugin.
+- Add more functions to `datetime-functions` plugin.
-- Implement Formatter functions plugin.
+- Add more functions to `format-functions` plugin.
-- Add more functions to Color plugin.
+- Add more functions to `color-functions` plugin.

 ### Text tasks
 - Improve the typewriter to allow to add and remove text.